 Lebron failed to make the playoffs twice, got swept once and moved to Miami to make a super team in order to beat an aging Celtics (Allen 35, Pierce 33, Garnett 34, and Shaq 38).
 His Miami side also lost to an aging San Antonio Spurs (Duncan 37, Parker 31, and Ginobili 36) 4-1.
-If people are going to talk about Jordan only being able to beat an old Detroit and Lakers, they shouldn’t ignore the aging process in other areas..
-The Spurs have not returned to the Finals since their win which prompted Lebron to return to Cleveland and put together a new super team of younger talent.
+If people are going to talk about Jordan only being able to beat an old Detroit and Lakers, they shouldn’t ignore the aging process elsewhere.
+Incidentally, the Spurs have not returned to the Finals since the series win which prompted Lebron to return to Cleveland and put together a new super team of younger talent.

 In 1988/89, the Pistons started the season with 4 future Hall of Famers before trading Dantley (32) to Dallas for then-current All-Star Mark Aguirre (29) in February.
 Aguirre sacrificed minutes and a leading role to join a team on the up and it was this unselfishness that was a trademark of the championship winning Pistons along with their physical play.